Red Hen Publications

 However, the tapestry sketch also raises the rather intriguing question regarding the dog who did not bark in the parlor.

-Or, to put bluntly: why did Sirius Black never tell us that his own parents never were the heads of the family at all?
+Or, to put bluntly: why did Sirius Black not tell us that his own parents were never the heads of the family at all?
 Orion Black died in 1979.
 Walburga in 1985.
 Orion’s father, Arcturus Black outlived both of them, to die in 1991, the year that Harry Potter started Hogwarts.

 • • • •